-From software to design to performance, Logitech Proteus Core G502 is really hands-down one of the best all-purpose gaming mouse out there.
+From software to design to performance, Logitech Proteus Core G502 is really hands-down one of the best all-purpose gaming mice out there.

 Design & Mouse Grip

 Palm grip players who have larger hands may feel Proteus Core a little smaller.
-Otherwise, it is hard to find how Logitech company could have invented a best all-purpose mouse design for gaming.
+Otherwise, it is hard to find how Logitech company could have invented the best all-purpose mouse design for gaming.

 With 11 programmable buttons, Logitech Proteus Core is neither excessive nor minimalist.
-11 buttons include
+The 11 buttons include:

 • Left/Right buttons